sfirke/grocery-list/README.md

 Customizable, printable check-off grocery list

 ## What
-A grocery list, made from a spreadsheet, that prints on a single page.
+A [grocery list, made from a spreadsheet](https://github.com/sfirke/grocery-list/raw/master/grocery%20list.xlsx), that prints on a single page.   <-- Click that link to download.

 <img src="./list_snapshot.jpg" width="50%" height="50%">